Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: BRST Quantization of the WTMG Theory

-Then, we replace the normal parameter $\xi^{\mu}(x)$ by the Grassmannian ghost fields $(c^\mu\hsm ,\,b^\mu)$.\ Denoting the BRST transformation operator by $\ssh\hs$, we express the BRST transformations of the graviton field $h_{\mn}^{}$ and the dilaton field $\phi$ as follows:
+where we have suppressed the ``bar'' on top of the graviton field $h_{\mn}^{}$ for notational simplicity.\ Then, we replace the normal parameter $\xi^{\mu}(x)$ by the Grassmannian ghost fields $(c^\mu\hsm ,\,b^\mu)$.\ Denoting the BRST transformation operator by $\ssh\hs$ and considering the gauge-fixing function $\mathcal{F}_{\rm{GF}2}^{\mu}$, we express the BRST transformations of the graviton field $h_{\mn}^{}$ and the dilaton field $\phi$ as follows: